urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 template = "doc.html"
 +++

+In this lesson we'll look at the basic type and structure of a Gall agent.

 A Gall agent is a `door` with exactly ten arms.
 Each arm is responsible for handling certain kinds of events that Gall feeds in to the agent.
 A `door` is just a `core` with a sample - it's made with the